hhtek/aip-assessment-03/CODINGSTANDARDS.md

          ('Dog', 'Dog'),
      )
     ```
-2. Use triple quote comment for group declarations such as list/tuple , fields, or multiple lines comment.
+1. Use triple quote comment for group declarations such as list/tuple , fields or multiple lines comment.
     ```python
     """
     Pre-defined TUPLES
     Tubple declaration with all CAPITAL LETTERS.
     """
     ```

+1. Each class or function have triple quote comment within and beginning of their code block.
+    ```python
+    class PetDetailView(DetailView):
+        """
+        Get specific pet details
+            GET /finder/pets/slug/
+        """
+        def get_queryset(self):
+            """
+            Get specific pet based on pet's slug
+            """
+            slug = self.kwargs.get('slug')
+            return Pet.objects.filter(slug=slug)
+    ```
-3. Imported libraries are categorised, sorted in alphabetical order, and separated by an empty line.<br/>
+1. Imported libraries are categorised, sorted in alphabetical order, and separated by an empty line.<br/>
     Below is an example of grouping django's libraries, and project's libraries/functions
     ```python
     from django.conf import settings